the-toster/istok-container/README.md

 One of reasons why I want to create this container was the desire to be able to get well-typed DTOs filled from user input, or config, as arguments.

-To achieve this, I added `ModelResolver` interface, and receive it as argument for `call` method.
+To achieve this, I added `ModelResolver` interface, which implementation can be used as attribute of `Model`.
 This allows to add contextual configuration for resolving this type of objects.

 So, `Container` itself is mostly for resolving `Services`, and `ModelResolver` used for resolving `Models`, like request `DTOs`.